Museums, Galleries, Public Art & Creative Districts

 The Lofts Art District

 The Lofts Art District at Sun Center is a vibrant and creative community that celebrates the arts.
-Located downtown, this district has numerous art galleries, studios, and creative spaces.
+Located downtown, this district is home to numerous art galleries, studios, and creative spaces.
 It is a hub for both established and emerging artists, offering a diverse range of artistic expressions.
-From contemporary paintings and sculptures to photography and mixed-media installations, there is something to inspire and captivate every art enthusiast.
+From contemporary paintings and sculptures to photography and mixed-media installations, there is something for every art enthusiast to inspire and captivate.

 Big Mike Art